CodingMarkus/DockerHackFont/README.md

 * Switched `woff2.git` in `build-woff2.sh` back from fork to Google source repo as the macOS issue has been fixe in the original source repo and the fork incorrectly appends `ar` flags causing the build to fail in Alpine Linux.

+## Compare it

+If you want to easily compare the "Hack" font with other popular coding fonts, check out my GitHub project: [Coding Font Comparison](https://github.com/CodingMarkus/CodingFontComparison)

  \
  \